 Microsoft's mission is to empower every person and every organization on the planet to achieve more.
 We're committed to creating and delivering technologies that empower students to do their best work, enable teachers to engage every learner and help ensure equity and inclusion in education.
 In this session, we will introduce new, built-in accessible technologies in Office 365 and Windows 10, designed to enable productivity for all learners.
 Landmark College, which exclusively serves students who learn differently, will share how they incorporate Microsoft accessibility tools at scale throughout its curriculum to enhance learning strategies and increase access and efficiency of student work.
 The suite of Office 365 tools are uniquely manipulated by teachers and students to maximize the teaching-learning experience.
 Using technologies to enhance productivity, not simply as compensatory devices helps students become confident, independent learners.

 - Leverage Office 365 to create accessible content & enhance productivity for students with print disabilities

 - How free, built-in assistive technologies in Windows 10 can help personalize learning

 - How Office 365 can be used at scale enabling students to be more productive and independent learners

-Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized
+Accessible Course Design, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Anita Mortaloni is a Principal Program Manager driving accessibility across Office 365- including free applications for students and teachers.
 Over the last 12 years, Anita has held engineering and program management roles in release, sustaining and accessibility across Microsoft Office products.
 Her current role driving accessibility work for productive experiences includes ensuring Office 365 enables people with disabilities can create, communicate and consume content on any device, and empowers everyone to create accessible content.
 Evangelizing technologies that foster digital inclusion and hearing how people use our products every day is something Anita is very passionate about.